 The management of the airway is a key skill of the EP and the period of training in anaesthesia will give the grounding needed to look after the airway safely and effectively throughout the EP's training and subsequent practice.
-The knowledge, skills and behaviours needed to manage the airway of patients presenting to the Emergency Department will develop throughout the whole programme enabling the EP to be an integral member of the airway team.
+The knowledge, skills and behaviours needed to manage the airway of patients presenting to the Emergency Department will develop throughout the whole programme enabling the EP to be an integral member of the airwayteam.

-The basic sciences that underpin EM are described in detail in appendix 6, and are primarily assessed by the MCEM Part A exam.
-The basic sciences that underpin practice are also assessed in MCEM Part B and FCEM.
+The basic sciences that underpin EM are described in detail in the Basic Sciences Curriculum available on our website, and are primarily assessed by the FRCEM Primary exam.
+The basic sciences that underpin practice are also assessed in the Intermediate Certificate and FRCEM.